Flying and gliding animals: Gliding and parachuting

-History

 Powered flight evolution

 Powered flight has evolved unambiguously only four times—birds, bats, pterosaurs, and insects (though see above for possible independent acquisitions within bird and bat groups).
 In contrast to gliding, which has evolved more frequently but typically gives rise to only a handful of species, all three extant groups of powered flyers have a huge number of species, suggesting that flight is a very successful strategy once evolved.
 Bats, after rodents, have the most species of any mammalian order, about 20% of all mammalian species.
 Birds have the most species of any class of terrestrial vertebrates.
 Finally, insects (most of which fly at some point in their life cycle) have more species than all other animal groups combined.

 The evolution of flight is one of the most striking and demanding in animal evolution, and has attracted the attention of many prominent scientists and generated many theories.
 Additionally, because flying animals tend to be small and have a low mass (both of which increase the surface-area-to-mass ratio), they tend to fossilize infrequently and poorly compared to the larger, heavier-boned terrestrial species they share habitat with.
 Fossils of flying animals tend to be confined to exceptional fossil deposits formed under highly specific circumstances, resulting in a generally poor fossil record, and a particular lack of transitional forms.
 Furthermore, as fossils do not preserve behavior or muscle, it can be difficult to discriminate between a poor flyer and a good glider.

 Insects were the first to evolve flight, approximately 350 million years ago.
 The developmental origin of the insect wing remains in dispute, as does the purpose prior to true flight.
 One suggestion is that wings initially evolved from tracheal gill structures and were used to catch the wind for small insects that live on the surface of the water, while another is that they evolved from paranotal lobes or leg structures and gradually progressed from parachuting, to gliding, to flight for originally arboreal insects.